Heath Miller: 2008: Second Super Bowl season

-Miller began the season making three receptions for 26 yards in the Pittsburgh Steelers' 38–17 season-opening victory over the Houston Texans.
-On October 5, 2008, he made five receptions for 45 receiving yards and caught his first touchdown of the season on a one-yard pass from Ben Roethlisberger, in a 26–22 win over the Jacksonville Jaguars.
 On November 3, 2008, Miller suffered an ankle injury as the Steelers routed the Washington Redskins, 23–6.
 He missed the next two games due to the injury.
-During a Week 16 matchup against the Tennessee Titans, Miller caught a season-high eight passes for 86 receiving yards in a 31–14 loss.
+During a Week 16 matchup against the Tennessee Titans, Miller caught a season-high eight passes for 69 receiving yards in a 31–14 loss.
 He finished the 2008 season with a total of 48 receptions for 514 receiving yards and was limited to three touchdowns in 14 games and 14 starts.

 The Pittsburgh Steelers finished first in the AFC North with a 12–4 record.
 On January 11, 2009, the Steelers played the San Diego Chargers in an AFC Divisional round matchup and Miller finished the 35–24 victory with three receptions for 37 yards and scored on an 8-yard touchdown reception.
 In the AFC Championship Game against the Baltimore Ravens, he caught three passes for 62 receiving yards in a 28–14 victory.
 On February 1, 2009, the Pittsburgh Steelers appeared in Super Bowl XLIII against the Arizona Cardinals, Miller had five receptions for 57-yards in a 27–23 last second victory and earned his second career Super Bowl ring.

 2009 season

 On July 30, 2009, the Pittsburgh Steelers signed Miller to a six-year, $35.3 million extension with a $12.5 million signing bonus.

-He started the season-opener against the Tennessee Titans and caught a season-high eight passes for 64 yards in a 13–10 victory.
 On October 4, 2009, Miller had eight receptions for 70 receiving yards and a season-high two touchdown during a 38–28 win over the San Diego Chargers.
 His first touchdown reception of the season was a six-yard pass from Ben Roethlisberger.
 In Week 6, he caught five passes for 80 receiving yards and caught an eight-yard touchdown reception, as the Steelers defeated the Cleveland Browns 27–14.
 On December 20, 2009, Miller had seven receptions for a season-high 118 receiving yards in a 37–36 victory over the Green Bay Packers.
 He finished with 76 receptions for 789 yards and six touchdowns and started all 16 games.
 Miller was selected to his first Pro Bowl on January 25, 2009, replacing the Colts' tight end Dallas Clark who participated in the Super Bowl XLIV.